jakekrafczyk/Practice_Projects/README.md

 # Practice_Projects
-Projects that are primarily done to learn the process
+Projects done to learn the process